Breastfeeding: Infections

+COVID-19 vaccine found that breastmilk continued to contain antibodies for as long as 80 days after receiving the vaccine.

 Mortality

 The World Health Organization reports that babies who receive no breast milk are almost six times more likely to die by the age of one month than those who are partially or fully breastfed.
 Access to healthcare is the single critical determinant of survival or death for the infant.

 Childhood obesity

 The protective effect of breastfeeding against obesity is consistent, though small, across many studies.
 A 2013 longitudinal study reported less obesity at ages two and four years among infants who were breastfed for at least four months.

 Allergic diseases

 In children who are at risk for developing allergic diseases (defined as at least one parent or sibling having atopy), atopic syndrome can be prevented or delayed through 4-month exclusive breastfeeding, though these benefits may not persist.

+Backwash effect

+The backwash effect in breastfeeding refers to the process where an infant's saliva flows back into the mother's breast during nursing.
+This backward flow may introduce the baby's saliva into the mammary gland, potentially prompting the mother's body to produce tailored immune responses in her breast milk to meet the infant's specific needs.